kisekae/UltraKiss/README.md

 ### FKiSS Specification Support

 - FKiSS 1, FKiSS 2, FKiSS 2.1, FKiSS 3 and FKiSS 4 specifications.
 - Unrestricted length alphanumeric variable names can be used.
+(FKiSS 5)
 - String and integer variable types are supported.
+(FKiSS 5)
 - Variable names can be used to reference KiSS objects.
+(FKiSS 5)
 - Indirect references to variable values is supported.
+(FKiSS 5)
 - Indexed variables can be used for loop control.
+(FKiSS 5)
 - For statements and while loops can be used for iteration control.
+(FKiSS 5)
 - Nested if-else-endif logic can be coded for complex algorithms.
+(FKiSS 5)
 - Local variable scope for label events supports recursive operation.
+(FKiSS 5)
 - Label parameters and return values enable function calls.
+(FKiSS 5)

 ​

-### New UltraKiss Programming Extensions
+### New UltraKiss Programming Extensions (FKiSS 5)

 - "letcel" command to identify the currently selected image cel.
 - "letcomment" command to obtain the cel comment text.